![]() |

 -

-If you have a Eurail or Interrail pass you just need to pay the sleeper or couchette supplement, see prices on the Interrail/Eurail reservations page.
-However, passholder reservations cannot be made online, only by phone or at the station.
+If you have a Eurail or Interrail pass you just need to pay a sleeper or couchette fee, see how to reserve on the Interrail/Eurail reservations page.

 How to buy tickets